EmanueleDeRossi1/Thesis-PEFT/README.md

 ## Dataset

+The datasets are the one use on DADER.
+However, I changed its structure to make it more similar to the datasets used on UDAPTER, so we can more easily use the dataset of DADER on UDAPTER.
+The files have the same name and the same extension of the UDAPTER datasets, and the variables are called the same.
+Additionaly, the division of data into training, testing, and development sets follows the same proportions as those in UDAPTER.

 ### Content of the data directory:
   - different_domains: benchmark datasets from DeepMatcher and Magellan.
 Include source-target dataset pairs from different domains (e.g., Movies-Product)
   - similar_domains: benchmark datasets from from DeepMatcher and Magellan.
 Include source-target dataset pairs from the same domains (e.g., Product-Product)